 Connecting through vulnerability

 As a mother, wife and daughter, I’ve come to experience the power of vulnerability through deeper connections in my relationships.
 Increased self-awareness and the phrase “the story I’m telling myself is…” has helped me take on the uncertainty, risk and emotional exposure Brené Brown says define vulnerability and the result has been more connection and a greater level of intimacy.

 “Staying vulnerable is a risk we have to take if we want to experience connection.” – Brené Brown

-In allowing myself to feel my feelings, showing up imperfectly and being seen, my vulnerability creates a shared space for my children to be vulnerable too, to tell their stories and share their experiences without shame or fear of retribution, to learn and grow together.
-Through vulnerability, there is more connection, more listening, trust, empathy and understanding.
+In allowing myself to feel my feelings, showing up imperfectly and being seen, my vulnerability creates a shared space for my children to be vulnerable too, to tell their stories and share their experiences without shame or fear, to learn and grow together.
+Through vulnerability, there is more connection, more listening, more trust, empathy and understanding.

 - Being bolder, blogging and posting more regularly about peaceful and respectful parenting

 - Being imperfect, done is better than perfect

 - Owning my mistakes and shortcomings